 Battle of public perception

-One of the major challenges facing Pedersen's efforts in getting cannabis legally reclassified is one of public perception.
+One of the major challenges facing Pedersen's efforts in getting cannabis legally reclassified is one of public perceptions.
 But, it is changing.

 “So, what we have here is we have a disparity in people's concepts.
 We have people who are within the cannabis community who truly don't think the rest of the world really would understand.
-But the fact is, the only reason people don't understand is because they just haven't received the education.
-How do we counteract that?
-We counteract it with education.
-We do it the same way in which cannabis was made illegal.
-It began becoming illegal in 1927, I believe it was, with California, and then by 1937, there were 20-some odd states that had pushed for these laws.
-And again, it all came about because of the fact that the people had no control in their own government.
-The lawmakers were determining these laws and passing them in the states' statutes.
-That's how cannabis became illegal.
+But the fact is, the only reason people don't understand is because they just haven't received the education.”

 The legal circumstance that I have seen and documented affecting patients across this nation has now reached me as well.
 I have been served with civil forfeiture for personal property seized from my home, and I am currently facing five felony charges for the production of medicinal cannabis oil.